DataDog/documentation/content/en/real_user_monitoring/installation/advanced_configuration.md

 ### Replace default context

-Once Real User Monitoring (RUM) is initialized, you can replace the default context for all your RUM events with the `setRumGlobalContext` API:
+Once Real User Monitoring (RUM) is initialized, you can replace the default context for all your RUM events with the `setRumGlobalContext(context: Context)` API:

 {{< tabs >}}
 {{% tab "NPM" %}}